 About the Lecture:

-Mandy Altimus Pond discusses the roots of World War II, stemming from unresolved issues of World War I. She traces Hitler’s rise to power and the start of the second world war.
-Pond elaborates on America’s isolationism and eventual entrance to the war, and shares the story of how John Mohn enlisted in the Army.
+Mandy Altimus Stahl discusses the roots of World War II, stemming from unresolved issues of World War I. She traces Hitler’s rise to power and the start of the second world war.
+Stahl elaborates on America’s isolationism and eventual entrance to the war, and shares the story of how John Mohn enlisted in the Army.
 Paired with the timeline of WWII, the story of John Mohn’s capture at the Battle of the Bulge and his subsequent 140 days as a prisoner of war is traced throughout three countries.
 Excerpts from Mohn’s memoir, maps of his march, and photographs are used to illustrate this amazing story of survival.

-About Mandy Altimus Pond:
+About Mandy Altimus Stahl: